clalancette/pycdlib/docs/README.md

 PyCdlib has an extensive test suite of hundreds of [black box](https://en.wikipedia.org/wiki/Black-box\_testing) tests that get run on each release.
 There are three types of tests that PyCdlib currently runs:
 - In parsing tests, specific sequences of files and directories are created, and then an ISO is generated using genisoimage from [cdrkit](https://launchpad.net/cdrkit).
 Then the PyCdlib `open` method is used to open up the resulting file and check various aspects of the file.
 This ensures that PyCdlib can successfully open up existing ISOs.
 - In new tests, a new ISO is created using the PyCdlib `new` method, and the ISO is manipulated in specific ways.
 Various aspects of these newly created files are compared against known examples to ensure that things were created as they should be.
 - In hybrid tests, specific sequences of files and directories are created, and then an ISO is generated using genisoimage from [cdrkit](https://launchpad.net/cdrkit).
-Then the PyCdlib `open` method is used to up the resulting file, and the ISO is manipulated in specific ways.
+Then the PyCdlib `open` method is used to open up the resulting file, and the ISO is manipulated in specific ways.
 Various aspects of these newly created files are compared against known examples to ensure that things were created as they should be.

 PyCdlib currently has 88% code coverage from the tests, and anytime a new bug is found, a test is written to ensure that the bug can't happen again.

 ## Examples
 The easiest way to learn PyCdlib is to see some examples.
-We'll start out each example with the entire source code needed to run the example, and then break down each example to show what the individual pieces do.
+We'll start out each example with the entire source code needed to run the example, and then break down the code to show what the individual pieces do.
 Note that in most cases, error handling is elided for brevity, though it probably shouldn't be in real code.

 ### Creating a new, basic ISO
 This example will show how to create a new, basic ISO with no extensions.
 Here's the complete code for this example: